 This post is sponsored by BabbleBoxx.com on behalf of Club Pilates.
 All opinions are my own.

-When I write blog posts, I am always honest.
-Today is no exception.
-So I’m going to be real with you guys.
+Today I’m sharing my Club Pilates Review and I’m going to be real with you guys.
+(I always am, but like this is totally transparent.)
 When Club Pilates invited me to take a few classes to try them out and share my experience with all of you…

 I was scared.
 Like legit nervous.